-Founded in 2016 (yes we are still newbies!), Wordfetti offers a unique "one-stop-shop" service to business owners, brands and individuals for all things that are related to "words".
-Our founder, Anita, founded Wordfetti because:
+Founded in late 2016, Wordfetti offers a unique "one-stop-shop" for all things that are related to "words".
+Our founder, Anita, started Wordfetti because:

-- Of the underrated importance of not just having the ability to curate clear and strategic copy, but coupling that with a genuine understanding and appreciation of a business's desired brand image, and their engagement objectives to ensure that content are written with a long-term outlook;
+- of the underrated importance of not just having the ability to curate clear and strategic copy, but coupling that with a genuine understanding and appreciation of a business's desired brand image, and their engagement objectives to ensure that content is written with a long-term outlook;

-Wordfetti is not just a service, it strives to be a community whereby businesses and brands can turn to when they need copy advice.
+Wordfetti is not just a service.
+We strives to be your strategic partner and a community whereby businesses and brands can turn to when they need copy advice.

-We are always searching for experienced transcribers, copywriters and professional proof-editors and readers to be part of the #wordfettigroup.
-If interested, please send our Director an email with your recent CV and a brief 1 page cover letter to firstname.lastname@example.org.
+We are always searching for experienced wordsmiths and professional proof-editors and readers to be part of the fam.
+If interested, please send our Director an email with your recent CV, a brief 1 page cover letter, and a GIF (yes, you heard us) to firstname.lastname@example.org.

 Tell us something different

-For charities, we offer discount prices and dependent on the project, we will also consider doing work pro bono.
+For registered charities, we do offer discount prices and dependent on the project, we will also consider doing work pro bono.

 Terms and Conditions serves as a contractual arrangement between the business or website and their customer or user.